Questions I and II

 This was an act of protest by young African American staged after Woolworth’s lunch counter in Greensboro refused to serve them.
 After a widespread protest, it forced Woolworths to change their segregationist policies.

-This term referred to the right that the blacks were granted by the U.S Congress to participate in the voting process in Mississippi after passing the civil rights act of 1964.
+This term referred to the right that blacks were granted by the U.S. Congress to participate in the voting process in Mississippi after passing the Civil Rights Act of 1964.

-The boycott of wonder bread was called by Martin Luther King Jr due to the racist nature of the company.
-Wonder bread was notorious for discrimination against the black employees, and it discriminated them by denying them promotion.
-However, the call for wonder bread boycott did not gain much prominence.
+The boycott of Wonder Bread was called by Martin Luther King Jr due to the racist nature of the company.
+Wonderbread was notorious for discriminating against black employees, and it discriminated against them by denying them promotions.
+However, the call for a wonder bread boycott did not gain much prominence.

 Montgomery Bus Boycott

-This was a right civil protest by African American against segregated seats in bus rides in Alabama This boycott was also engineered by Martin Luther Jr and other civil right activists like Rosa Parks.
-After a long struggle with a protest against black people segregation in the bus Montgomery federal court ruled that it was a violation of the human right of equality of race and protection.
+This was a civil protest by African American against segregated seats on bus rides in Alabama.
+This boycott was also engineered by Martin Luther Jr and other civil rights activists like Rosa Parks.
+After a long struggle with a protest against black people’s segregation in the bus, Montgomery federal court ruled that it was a violation of the human right of equality of race and protection.

 Racial Imbalance Act